-If we fail to obtain the necessary regulatory approvals, or if such approval is limited, we will not be allowed to commercialize our drug candidates, and we will not generate product revenues.
+If we or our collaborators fail to obtain the necessary regulatory approvals, or if such approvals are limited, we and our collaborators will not be allowed to commercialize our drug candidates, and we will not generate product revenues.

 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
-In December 2008, we received a Complete Response Letter from the FDA for the NDA for Remoxy.
-The FDA indicated additional non-clinical data will be required to support the approval of Remoxy.
-Primary responsibility for the regulatory approval of REMOXY was recently shifted to King.
-King assumes all future regulatory and other activities for Remoxy.
-We believe King plans to meet with the FDA in mid-2009 regarding the NDA for Remoxy.
-We believe this FDA meeting will provide King and us with a more reliable context in which to make projections about Remoxy.
-If the FDA were to require additional data, providing such data may significantly delay the potential approval of Remoxy.
+In December 2008, we received from the FDA a Complete Response Letter for the NDA for Remoxy.
+In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of Remoxy.
+The FDA has not requested or recommended additional clinical efficacy studies prior to approval.
+In March 2009, King assumed sole responsibility for the regulatory approval of Remoxy.
+In July 2009, King met with the FDA to discuss Remoxy.
+As a result of this meeting, King anticipates a resubmission of the Remoxy NDA could occur in 2010.
+While King has announced that it believes that the outcome of this meeting provided it with a path for resubmission of the Remoxy NDA, and that the FDA is not requiring additional clinical trials to support approval, there can be no assurance that the FDA will approve the NDA for Remoxy, even with the additional data proposed to be provided by King, or that the FDA will not require additional clinical or non-clinical data to be submitted.
+If the FDA were to require additional clinical approval of Remoxy.

 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses we are studying.
-The FDA may require us to conduct additional non-clinical studies, in which case we would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
+The FDA may require additional non-clinical studies, in which case we or our collaborators would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals would:

-- · delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed, which would have an adverse effect on our operating results and financial condition.
+· delay commercialization of, and product revenues from, our drug candidates; and diminish the competitive advantages that we may have otherwise enjoyed, which would have an adverse effect on our operating results and financial condition.

-Even if we comply with all FDA regulatory requirements, we may never obtain regulatory approval for any of our drug candidates.
-If we fail to obtain regulatory approval for any of our drug candidates we will have fewer commercial products, if any, and corresponding lower product revenues, if any.
-Even if we receive regulatory approval of our drug candidates, such approval may involve limitations on the indications and conditions of use or marketing claims we may make for our products.
+Even if we or our collaborators comply with all FDA regulatory requirements, our drug candidates may never obtain regulatory approval.
+If we or our collaborators fail to obtain regulatory approval for any of our drug candidates we will have fewer commercial products, if any, and corresponding lower product revenues, if any.
+Even if our drug candidates receive regulatory approval, such approval may involve limitations on the indications and conditions of use or marketing claims may be made for our products.
 Further, later discovery of previously unknown problems or adverse events could result in additional regulatory restrictions, including withdrawal of products.
-The FDA may also require us to commit to perform lengthy Phase IV post-approval clinical trials, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.
+The FDA may also require us or our collaborators to commit to perform lengthy Phase IV post-approval clinical trials.
+Our expending additional resources on such trials would have an adverse effect on our operating results and financial condition.

-In jurisdictions outside the United States, we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
+In jurisdictions outside the United States, we or our collaborators must receive marketing authorizations from the appropriate regulatory authorities before commercializing our drugs.
 Regulatory approval processes outside the United States generally include all of the aforementioned requirements and risks associated with FDA approval.

-If we are unable to design, conduct and complete clinical trials successfully, we will not be able to obtain regulatory approval for our drug candidates.
+If we or our collaborators are unable to design, conduct and complete clinical trials successfully, our drug candidates will not be able to receive regulatory approval.